 My purpose in writing is to give you my view on a few of the points that you made about my country and its people.
 First, capitalism doesn't have to be a dirty word.
 Its good side can outweigh abuses.
 A capitalist starts by trying to give society a product or service that is better than what is now provided, and in doing so generates business.
 We have seen outstanding achievements in this country through capitalism.
 Oh yes, there are downsides, too, but those are present in any kind of an economy.
 Communism collapsed under it's own weight of inefficiencies, leaving much devastation.
 As you traveled this country, surely you had to see much in the way of positive economic benefits.

 All Americans are not preoccupied with materialism.
 We go about our days trying to provide for families, pay our bills, etc. Many of us worship regularly to seek guidance for our lives.
 The benevolence we have shown towards others is not as a result of guilt, but many of us want to be good world citizens.
 Most of us really desire peace, there just seems to be a difference on how to achieve it.
 If the invasion of Iraq was an attempt to control oil that is not what was on the minds of the people who supported this war.
 Most Americans really thought they were helping Iraq to get rid of a bad leader and they were willing to send their boys and girls to help in that effort.
 If it turns out later that other motives were involved, it will not be pleasant for those in power because although you seem to think we are not free, we are certainly free to vote.
 You can fool these voters for just so long and right now I hear a lot of rumblings against the actions taken by our president and the people in power.
-I think that just this week a poll showed that the majority would vote out the Republican controlled Congress if an election were held now.
+I think that just this week a

 I seem to detect some animosity towards my European ancestry, especially as it relates to the American Indian.
 I want to make a couple of points here.
 First, although we romanticize the lifestyle of the American Indian before they were "invaded" by Europeans, their lifestyle left a lot to be desired.
 They warred against neighboring tribes and their lives were hard, many times lacking basics needed for survival.
 I do not condone in any way the atrocities committed against them.
 The fact that we even have a museum in our capital that gives us a glance at this part of our history is an expression of our freedom and the way most of us feel about the injustice towards Native Americans.
 Really, that part of man's history is full of brutality, and one didn't need to come here to find it.
 I think there are times in all people's history that are not looked upon with pride.
 Many of those who indentured themselves to come to this country were trying to escape from worse conditions.
 My own ancestors were driven from France to England, then made their way to this country to try to find a better life.
-If you look objectively at it, there was no way the Native American'’s life was going to continue as it had for the previous centuries.
+If you look objectively at it, there was no way the Native American's life was going to continue as it had for the previous centuries.
 People of this world were reaching out to new territories and it was bound to change everything.
 I wish it could have been a more peaceful time, but it wasn't.
-The only things we can do at this point is look back and try to see what went wrong, then try to find ways to live in today'’s world.
+The only things we can do at this point is look back and try to see what went wrong, then try to find ways to live in today's world.

 When I drive through my area of the Midwest, I am constantly reminded of the efforts of my ancestors to build a good life for themselves and their communities.
 They built towns, churches, factories, schools, and businesses.
 This wasn't done in the absence of proper values, but rather the result of such values.
 When Europe was threatened with World War I, our grandfathers answered the call.
 When they won the war, they didn't stay to occupy those lands, they came back to their cities and towns and started to rebuild their lives.
 When the world was threatened with World War II, our Dads went to fight for freedom again.
 My Dad left two little boys and a wife.
 Many fathers didn't come back home, but died on foreign battlefields.
 Did we stay there after the war as occupiers?
 No, these guys came back and with the aid of our government, those devastated countries became new economic powers of their own, not a United States colony.